NFIB Weekly News

 Read the full article here

 WASHINGTON, D.C.
-(May 2, 2024) – According to NFIB’s monthly jobs report, 40% (seasonally adjusted) of all owners reported jobs openings they could not fill in the current period, up three points from March, which was the lowest reading since January 2021.
-The percent of small business owners reporting labor cost as their top small business operating problem increased one point from March to 11%, only two points below the highest reading of 13 percent reached in December 2021.
+(Oct.
+31, 2024) – NFIB’s October jobs report found that 35% (seasonally adjusted) of small business owners reported job openings they could not fill in October, up one point from September’s lowest reading since January 2021.
+The percent of small business owners reporting labor quality as their top operating problem rose three points from September to 20%.

 Read the full article here